Dodgers pitcher Price won’t play this year because of virus

 “We know he’ll be rooting hard for the club every day and look forward to having him back with us in 2021,” it said.

 Price has a $217 million, seven-year contract that runs through 2021.
-He was going to make $32 million this season, and as part of the trade the Red Sox agreed to send the Dodgers $16 million, before the virus shut down the sport.”
+He was going to make $32 million this season, with the Red Sox paying $16 million of that, before the virus shut down the sport.

 Price had already made his own contribution to the Dodgers organization.